danielt69/arch-install/README.md

 Change root passowrd

-Simply by editing arch-install and adding required applications to file package_list you can create an install based on your needs.
+Simply by editing archinstall and adding required applications to file package_list you can create an install based on your needs.